1karthikmohan/zenlitb/README.md

 The `created_at` and `updated_at` fields are automatically managed by the database:
 - `created_at` is set when a record is inserted
 - `updated_at` is updated whenever a record is modified

+---

+## Zenlit Web Frontend

+The `zenlit-web` directory contains a React application configured for deployment on GitHub Pages.
+It provides a simple demo with dummy authentication, a Leaflet map, and basic chat interface.
+See [`zenlit-web/README.md`](zenlit-web/README.md) for setup and deployment instructions.